-- The centre of Christianity is the Roman Empire, although there are Christians outside its borders. - Quite unexpectedly, one of the Roman emperors, a man named Constantine, identified himself with Christianity.
+The centre of Christianity continued to be the Roman Empire, although there were many Christians outside its borders.

+- Quite unexpectedly, one of the Roman emperors, a man named Constantine, identified himself with Christianity.
 Official persecution ceased within his jurisdiction. - Over the next several decades, with a few ups and downs, the Roman Empire as a whole became generally Christian.
-Issues of the Christian faith were now therefore issues of imperial politics.
-Emperors exercised authority in religious affairs, sometimes on the model of the kings of the Old Testament. - In reaction to the ethos of imperial Christianity, many Christians in search of a less institutionalized, perhaps more powerful holiness withdrew to the desert, joined isolated monasteries, or created communities for themselves in the towns and cities.
-Several of these Christians became popular religious models. - Seen positively, this is the great classical period for the explication of Christian doctrine, and for the development of Christian theological method, historiography, standards of worship, and principles of pastoral care. - Seen critically, this is the turning-point when the Church lost its independence and began to look worldly. - Meanwhile, the social context of the Church was being changed by (a) the incursions and settlements of peoples called "barbarians," and (b) missionary outreach in foreign territory.
+Issues of the Christian faith were now therefore intertwined with issues of imperial politics.
+Emperors exercised authority in religious affairs, sometimes on the model of the kings of the Old Testament. - In reaction to the ethos of imperial Christianity, many Christians in search of a less institutionalized, perhaps more powerful holiness withdrew to the desert, joined isolated monasteries, or created communities for themselves in their towns and cities.
+Several of these Christians became popular spiritual leaders or religious models. - Seen positively, this is the great classical period for the explication of Christian doctrine, and for the development of Christian theological method, historiography, standards of worship, and principles of pastoral care.
+The first four "ecumenical councils" of the Church, which are formally recognized by most Christians, belong to this period. - Seen critically, this is the turning-point when the Church lost its independence and began to look worldly.
+It can be seen as the origin of "Christendom," which had a negative side. - Meanwhile, the social context of the Church was being changed by (a) the incursions and settlements of peoples called "barbarians," who originated outside the Roman Empire, and (b) missionary outreach in foreign territory.